tomahawklin/NaturalDimSumProcessing/readMe.md

 ### Kailing Wang
-My name is Kailing Wang, a second-year student of MS in Data Science program.
+I am a second-year student of MS in Data Science program.
 Previously, I earned my bachelor degree in Mathematics and Applied Mathematics.
-With the passion for data science, I not only have exposed to but also have hand-on experience with statistics, machine learning, artificial neural network and natural language processing techniques.
+With the passion for data science, I have not only been exposed to but also obtained hand-on experience with statistics, machine learning, artificial neural network and natural language processing techniques.
+This summer, I interned at IT Department at Aflac Global Investments.
+This Wall Street internship gives me an opportunity to apply machine learning methods to solve real issues in financial industry.
+Currently, I am an NLP intern at Roivant Sciences.

 ### Weitao Lin